linaGirl/leaky-bucket/README.md

 ## Examples

-Rate limit API calls, allowed are no more than 60 requests per second
+Rate limit API calls on the client side, allowed are no more than 60 requests per minute

     var   LeakyBucket = require('leaky-bucket')
         , request     = require('request')